-On or before the fifteenth day of the fourth month following the close of the taxable year (April 15 for calendar year filers), the PE must furnish Schedule CT K-1 to each corporate member, noncorporate member, and to each member that is a PE.
-See Schedule CT K-1 Instructions on Page 26.
+A PE must furnish Schedule CT K-1s, to all members on or before the fifteenth day of the fourth month following the close of the taxable year (April 15 for calendar year filers).
+See Schedule CT K-1 Instructions on Page 30.